B2B Email Marketing and GDPR : What You Need to Know

 Recently, a long standing client asked why we had been selling illegal B2B email marketing data.
 Naturally, we hadn’t, but we were very curious to know why they thought we had.

-The client in question had attended a marketing seminar which examined the impending GDPR (General Data Protection Regulation) and its implications on email lists.
+The client in question had attended a marketing seminar which examined the impending General Data Protection Regulation (GDPR) and its implications on email lists.
 It soon became apparent that they had received misleading information.
 Their understanding was that B2B email marketing data should all be ‘opted in’ and mechanisms to do this should have been in place for the past five years.
-We had to point out this is not the case for B2B email marketing.
-B2C ‘opt-in’ rules are more stringent (and ever changing) and this could be providing the confusion.
+We had to point out this is not the case for all B2B email marketing.
+B2C ‘opt-in’ rules are more stringent and this could be providing the confusion.

 On a similar note, we have been asked by a few clients to complete forms and provide assurances that our B2B data complies with GDPR.
 This is something we’re always happy to do but it is another example of the misunderstanding that surrounds the regulations attached to B2C verses B2B data.
-In short, GDPR applies to consumer data for email marketing purposes.
+In short, the requirement for opt-in (the consent of the data subject) applies to B2C direct email marketing to sole traders and those whose businesses that are not incorporated.

 The good news is, it is clear a lot of businesses are now getting to grips with their due diligence as the subject of GDPR becomes a pressing issue.
 However, it is also becoming more prevalent that the regulations around business and consumer data need to be more distinctive.